Pwnb/CausalRAG/README.md

 ## 📚 Citation

+Thank you for your interest in CausalRAG.

-If you mention CausalRAG in your work, please cite:
+If you find our work helpful, please cite:

 ```bibtex
 @misc{wang2025causalragintegratingcausalgraphs,